1. Seongsan Ilchulbong

 -

-Hyeopjae Beach – Jeju’s Sparkling White Sand & Emerald Sea
+Hyeopjae Beach – Jeju’s White Sand and Emerald Sea

 13. Eco Land Theme Park